mmontone/ten/README.md

 - *Output tags*: `{{ <var> }}`, becomes `<var>`, and `{{ <fn> &rest args }}`, that becomes `(fn arg1 arg2 .. argn)`.
 - *Control tags*: `{% <expr> %} body {% end %}`, becomes `(<expr> body)`.

-Control tags which parts of the tamplate are rendered; their return value is ignored.
+Control tags control which parts of the tamplate are rendered; their return value is ignored.

 The value returned by output tags are interpolated into the template.
 The function called can be any Lisp function, or another template (because templates are compiled to functions).